PureStupid/PureStupid/README.md

 </div>

 ## 👋 Hi there!
 I'm Pure, a student developer in Singapore.
-My programming interest started from when I was first introduced to the Raspberry Pi and the Arduino, and making some projects with it.
+My programming interest started in 2022 when I was first introduced to the Raspberry Pi and the Arduino to create IoT projects.
 Since then, I have been exploring other technologies.

 #### 📋 Programming Languages
 ![Python](https://img.shields.io/badge/python-3776AB?style=for-the-badge&logo=python&logoColor=white)